EOxServer/eoxserver/documentation/users/coverages.rst

 ``collectiontype``
 ~~~~~~~~~~~~~~~~~~

-This command manages `Collection Types <Collection Type>`_ using the
+This command manages `Collection Type`_ models using the following
-following sub-commands:
+sub-commands:

 - ``create``: creates a new Collection Type.
 To set the allowed
   Coverage/Product Types use the ``--coverage-type`` and ``--product-type```